 For airport car parks, the logic is the same.
 Booking in advance gives you access to a more attractive rate.
-But that's not all, to get the best price it is also important to make your reservation during an off-peak period.
-Airport car parks also tend to increase their prices when they are approaching a period of high demand, because they already know that the locations will all be reserved.
-Therefore, it is best to book your car park outside of the busy periods (especially during the summer and December).
-If possible, the best thing to do is to reserve your parking space once the flight booked, when you know the exact dates of the trip.
+But that's not all: to get the best price, it's also important to make your reservation during an off-peak period.
+Airport car parks also tend to increase their prices as they approach a period of high demand, because they already know that the spaces will all be reserved.
+So it's best to book your car park outside peak periods (particularly summer and December).
+If possible, the best thing to do is to book your car park once you have booked your flight, when you know the exact dates of your journey.

 Official car parks vs. private car parks: what are the differences?